 Setup Hardware for Artisan

 You will find many roaster manufacturers are now supporting Artisan.
-In 1.3, you will find simplified setup for the ones offering support.
 See Artisan Machines.

 You will need to configure the hardware device taking the readings from the roaster if its not a listed roaster above.

-The various devices supported can be found here.
+Artisan supports various devices for reading temperatures and other inputs such as air pressure and ambient conditions.
 Information on PID control can be found here.
+Additional devices can be configured on the Extra Devices tab of Config>Devices.
 A discussion of virtual devices and symbolic assignments is here.
-The most critical symbolic assignment is for your bean temp and that is explained below.
+One potential symbolic assignment is for your bean temp, explained below, or the use of certain devices like an RTD Phidget.
 Port settings are found under Config>Port IF they are needed.

 Want to know more?